• LAUNCH YOUR DREAM

 A book is good for a couple of reasons.
 One, it’s great for dining.
 You don’t know how long the food will take, especially in Europe.
 It’s nice to have something to read instead of staring at the wall to pass time.

-With a more complex trip, there’s lots of times and tours.
+With a more complex trip, there are lots of times and tours.
 Talk to a friend who has been there before or an agent, by all means.
 When you travel solo, there’s a single supplement charge, and an agent can help you notice these.

 For example, cruises and tours automatically factor for two people, so you’ll get charged for that second occupant.
 Holland America Cruise Line has a matching roommate supplement where they will find someone to stay with you.
-There’s actually a couple of weeks from May to August where all-inclusives will waive the single supplement fee.
+There are actually a couple of weeks from May to August where all-inclusive will waive the single supplement fee.

 What Web sites or blogs do you recommend for solo travelers to check out?

-There’s a number of travel blogs out there that touch on solo traveling.
-I do on my blog and I also recommend Perrin’s Posts.
+There are a number of travel blogs out there that touch on solo traveling.
+I do on my blog and I also recommend the Condé Nast Traveler blog.
 Also, there are travel agencies focused on solo travelers.
 We’ve seen a rising trend with experiential tour travelers.
 For people who are single or find themselves single again, they don’t have to wait to experience the world.

-When you travel by yourself, what motivates you to explore outside out of your hotel room?
+When you travel by yourself, what motivates you to explore outside of your hotel room?

 You’re so great at helping us nail down our travel, but what’s your dream adventure?